Quantum Approximation Optimization Algorithm for the Trellis based Viterbi Decoding of Classical Error Correcting Codes: Proposed Uniform Parameter Optimization (UPO) Strategy

 \subsection{Performance of the Hybrid Decoder}

-We discuss the uniform parameter optimization technique to determine a good parameter for the parameterized quantum circuit.
-After obtaining the parameters using UPO, we put them in the corresponding unitary layers and produce $\ket{\psi(\beta,\gamma)}$ of Eq. \ref{eq:param_unitary}.
-The operation of the hybrid Viterbi decoder is summarized in the following 3 steps. \begin{enumerate} \item Prepare an initial superposition of all the valid paths in the trellis using a generator unitary $U_g$, same as in Eq. \ref{eq:in_state}. \item Prepare a fixed depth $p$ parameterized quantum circuit using repeating $U_m(\beta_o)$ and $U_f(\gamma_o) $ and train it using Uniform Parameter Optimization strategy. \item Use the parameters obtained from the training in the PQC and measure the qubits. \end{enumerate}
+We discuss the uniform parameter optimization technique to determine good parameters for the parameterized quantum circuit.
+After obtaining the parameters using UPO, we put them in the corresponding unitary layers and produce $\ket{\psi(\gamma, \beta)}$ of Eq. \ref{eq:param_unitary}.
+The operation of the hybrid Viterbi decoder is summarized in the following 3 steps: \begin{enumerate} \item Prepare an initial superposition of all the valid paths in the trellis using a generator unitary $U_g$, same as in Eq. \ref{eq:in_state}. \item Prepare a parameterized quantum circuit having fixed depth $p$, using $U_f(\gamma_o)$ and $U_m(\beta_o)$, $p$ times and train it using uniform parameter optimization strategy. \item Use the parameters obtained from the training of the PQC and measure the qubits. \end{enumerate}